kumuluz/kumuluzee-health/README.md

 - `kumuluzee.health.servlet.mapping`: Health servlet path.
 Default value is `/health`.
 - `kumuluzee.health.servlet.enabled`: Is JSON output enabled.
 Default value is `true`.
 If false only the status codes will be provided.

-The JSON output will also be enabled if the DEBUG mode is enabled, by setting `kumuluz.debug`.
+The JSON output will also be enabled if the DEBUG mode is enabled, by setting `kumuluz.debug` to true.

 Example of the configuration: